-According to the Internal Revenue Service there are only two employment types, independent contractors (1099-employees) and regular employees (W-2 employees).
+According to the Internal Revenue Service, there are only two employment types: independent contractors (1099-employees) and regular employees (W-2 employees).
 Who pays which taxes is determined by this legal distinction.
 Let’s consider how to determine whether to hire someone as an independent contracting vs employing.

 How to determine hiring status

-In the startup phase it is not unusual that an owner will use only independent contractors.
-(Also see: How therapists get paid in a private practice.)
+In the startup phase, it is not unusual that an owner will hire only independent contractors.
+(See: How therapists get paid in private practice.)

 Other things to think about

-Independent contractors often view their relationship to the organization quite differently from regular W-2 employees.
-They see themselves as the self-employed.
-The practice “owner” is a landlord and not a boss.
+Independent contractors often view their relationship with the organization quite differently from W-2 employees.
+They may see themselves as self-employed.
+And sometimes they view the practice “owner” as a landlord and not a boss.
 They are merely renters of space.
-And of course that may be exactly the way the owner sees the arrangement as well.
+And of course, that may be exactly the way the owner sees the arrangement as well.
 If so, then all is well.
 But if not, then there may be tension.
 The owner’s vision makes a big difference in these decisions.

 If you anticipate growing to where multiple full-time employees regularly work together toward common goals, you may want to bypass the independent contractor phase altogether.
 If so then hire people as W-2 employees right from the first.
-The more active you intend to be as a manager, the more you will want to hire people as regular employees.
+The more active you intend to be as a manager, the more you will want to hire people as W-2 employees.

 When I was first deciding between an independent contracting vs employing, I chose what seemed simplest.
 My first employees where independent contractors.
 We then grew to where everyone dropped other employment and switched to working full time with us.
-At that point, we decided to convert all to regular employees.
-We worked with our accountant to convert the percentages we paid people to be roughly equivalent.
-Why was this necessary?
+At that point, we decided to convert all to W-2 employees.
+Our accountant helped us convert the percentages we paid people to be roughly equivalent to the old independent contractor system.

-Clinical staff pay is based on the amount of gross receipts collected each month; this becomes the basis for the next month’s paychecks on the 15th and the 30th.
+Clinical staff pay is based on the gross receipts collected each month.
+This becomes the basis for the next month’s paychecks on the 15th and the 30th.

 In my experience, the emotional transition to a W-2 employee was difficult for some.
 Some were unable to adjust.
 They left within a year or two.
-Accepting that they now had a boss was just to much.
+Accepting that they now had a boss was just too much.
 However, for most of our clinicians, they transitioned well.
-And many came liked it very much.
-It shifted responsibility for some taxes to the company.
+And many came to like it very much.
+They liked the shift of responsibility for some taxes to the company.